 Our scientists have made exciting progress in the field of early detection, but until a screening tool can be developed, symptom awareness remains our best defence against this devastating disease.

 However, according to our findings from last year, 90% of woman still don’t know the four main symptoms.
-Thankfully, our wonderful supporters are joining forces with us to hand out the roses in England, Scotland, Wales and Northern Ireland in a push to raise awareness of a disease that claims the life of a woman every two hours in the UK.
+Thankfully, our wonderful supporters joined forces with us to hand out the roses in England, Scotland, Wales and Northern Ireland in a push to raise awareness of a disease that claims the life of a woman every two hours in the UK.

 Our supporters are as determined as we are to help create a positive change, by reaching out to women everywhere in a bid to inform, educate, and hopefully save lives.